 What Is Lossless Audio?

-Lossless audio is used in the event where you want to use the original data in a file.
-Compression algorithms preserve audio data so the audio is exactly the same as the original source.
+So you are asking the question ‘What does lossless audio mean?’
+Well, lossless audio is used if you want to use the original data in a file.
+Compression algorithms preserve audio data so the audio is the same as the source.

 This differs from lossy audio formats such as AAC, MP3, and WMA, which compress audio using algorithms that get rid of data.

 Audio files are created by silences and sounds.
-Lossless formats are able to compress the silences to almost zero space while keeping all of the sound data.
+Lossless audio formats can compress the silences to almost zero space while keeping all of the sound data.

 Lossless vs Lossy